 Andrew Michael Ramsay, often called Chevalier Ramsay, was a Scottish Jacobite and Catholic who spent most of his life in France.
 In 1728 he returned to Britain to promote the sales of his newly-translated two-volume historical novel The Travels of Cyrus.
 It was published in French in 1727 and the English version appeared later in the same year.
 It was based on Archbishop Fénelon's didactic novel Les aventures de Télémaque published anonymously in 1699.
-In his younger days Fénelon (1651-1715) had been the tutor to Louis XIV's grandson and Ramsay had been part of Fénelon's household from 1710 until his death in 1715.
-Ramsay then wrote a biography of Fénelon entitled Histoire de la vie de
+In his younger days Fénelon (1651-1715) had been the tutor to

-10 See the evidence Jean Coustos gave on 26 March 1743 quoted in Dr S. Vacher, 'John Coustos and the Portugese Inquisition' AQC 81 (1968), 9-87.
+^{12.} See the evidence Jean Coustos gave on 26 March 1743 quoted in Dr S. Vacher, 'John Coustos and the Portugese Inquisition' AQC 81 (1968), 9-87.

-[&]quot; QCA X, 183 and 193.
+^{13.} QCA X, 183 and 193.

-Messr.
+Louis XIV's grandson and Ramsay had been part of Fénelon's household from 1710 until his death in 1715.
+Ramsay then wrote a biography of Fénelon entitled Histoire de la vie de Messr.
 François de Salignac de la Motte-Fénelon archevesque Duc de Cambray published at the Hague in 1723.